-This support is for working out and developing plans based on visions and narratives that illuminate and reinforce visual art and heritage for the public.
+Developing plans, visions and stories that strengthen and highlight the quality of visual arts and heritage to the public.
 This could, for example, concern a reflection or theoretical investigation that provides insight into specific developments in the visual arts, or new insights into a particular collection.
-Or it could be for an investigation or research into a possible exhibition, event, debate or project.
+Or it could be for a preparatory research into a possible exhibition, event, debate or project.

 You can apply for a Curator Researcher grant together with other curators or artists.
 In that case, it must concern a collaborative plan that leads to a single result.
 Each of the collaborating participants must fill out their own application.
 Each application will be individually assessed.